Munich-NLP/.github/profile/README.md

 <h3 align="center">Hallo und Herzlich Wilkommen to Munich NLP community! 🤗</h3>

-Language is at the heart of human intelligence.
+<h3 align="center"> Language is at the heart of human intelligence.
 It therefore is and must be at the heart of our efforts to build artificial intelligence.
 We founded this community discuss latest developments and also stimulate exchange on research and innovation around NLP.
 Join the Munich NLP discord community  to learn and exchange about Natural Language Processing, Machine Learning, AI, and related topics.
 We plan to do (hybrid) meetups including technical talks, knowledge sharing sessions and networking events.
 If you would like to give a talk or host one of our events, please reach out to the organizers!
 We plan to record events, and you can watch them on our YouTube Channel.

-We are looking for sponsors, if interested, drop us a line to munichnlp@gmail.com or DM one of moderators
+We are looking for sponsors, if interested, drop us a line to munichnlp@gmail.com or DM one of moderators</h3>

-GPT3 Model told us that

-"I'm excited to be a part of this community!"

-What a time to be alive!

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=munich-nlp&label=Profile%20views&color=0e75b6&style=flat" alt="munich-nlp" /> </p>

-<h3 align="left">Connect with me:</h3>
+<h3 align="left">Connect with Us:</h3>
 <p align="left">
 <a href="https://twitter.com/munichnlp" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="munichnlp" height="30" width="40" /></a>
 <a href="https://www.youtube.com/c/ucmprqbcw7doixsywpgywk3q" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/youtube.svg" alt="ucmprqbcw7doixsywpgywk3q" height="30" width="40" /></a>